Lorai: Play to Live

-Lorai: Play to Live is an Indian Bengali sports drama film directed by Parambrata Chatterjee, which stars Prosenjit Chatterjee, Payel Sarkar and Indrasish Roy in lead roles.
-The film is produced by Shyam Sunder Dey under the Greentouch Entertainment.The film was released on 9 January 2015.
+Lorai: Play to Live is an Indian Bengali-language political sports action drama film written and directed by Parambrata Chatterjee.
+It stars Prosenjit Chatterjee, Payel Sarkar and Indrasish Roy in lead roles.
+The film was released on 9 January 2015 under the banner of Greentouch Entertainment.

 Synopsis

 Sebastian Ryan (Prosenjit Chatterjee), an alcoholic ex-football star, is assigned the task of training the youths of a remote violence-torn village in Purulia.
 Though he is very sceptical about the task at the outset, circumstances force him to change his perception.